Halkman/Smart-Contracts/README.md

 ```
 “initial supply”, “token name”, “token symbol”
 ```
-In our case: "52500000", "CAPITAL", "CALL" according to the Crowdsale Whitepaper After mint is over it is transferred to the owner address.
+In our case: "52500000", "CAPITAL", "CALL" according to the Crowdsale Whitepaper.

+After mint is over it is transferred to the owner address.

 ## CALLGTOKEN.sol